radsungura/inventAPI/README.md

 # Introduction

 ![API Screenshot](assets/images/inventory.jpeg)

 inventAPI is a backend API designed for inventory systems.
-It provides CRUD operations for managing users, clients, suppliers, and products in a web-based environment.
+It provides CRUD operations for managing Users, Clients, Suppliers, and products in a web-based environment.

 1.Our API is deployed on : https://inventapi.onrender.com,